Bioengineering

 Post-Graduation Success

 The bioengineering curriculum prepares sets you up to either further your education at elite universities or land top industry jobs following graduation.
-About fifty-eight percent of our bioengineering graduates continue their education in graduate school, while about thirty-nine percent are hired for summer internships and full-time employment with top companies in medical devices, pharmaceuticals and consulting.
+About fifty-two percent of our bioengineering graduates continue their education in graduate school, while about forty-six percent are hired for summer internships and full-time employment with top companies in medical devices, pharmaceuticals and consulting.

 employed or continuing education*